WallStreetMojo

 • Forecast cash flow: Management accounting forecasts the essential thing in business – cash flow.
 On the basis of the prediction of incoming cash flow, management decides to take corrective measures to increase the cash flow or to accelerate the growth.

-• Forecast the future: Management accounting helps forecast the future of the company, the industry, and the social, political, economic, and technological changes (if any); because all of these factors affect a business or an organization.
+• Forecast the future: Management accounting helps forecast the company's future, the industry, and the social, political, economic, and technological changes (if any); because all of these factors affect a business or an organization.

 • Return on investments: Management accounting analyses and synthesizes all the information gathered.
-The most important of them is how much the company got back (in terms of money, reputation, growth, and market share) on the time, effort, money, and resources they used.
+The most important of them is how much the company got back (in terms of money, reputation, growth, and market share) on the time, effort, money, and resources.

 • Understanding performance variances: The difference between the estimated and the actual performance creates the variance.
 Management accounting helps the management understand the performance variances and shows measures to correct them.

-• Create or outsource decision: Management accounting helps the organization figure out whether to create an infrastructure or to simply outsource the function.
-For example, management accounting helps an organization decide whether to create an infrastructure to produce the raw materials of the products they produce or simply to outsource the entire function.
+• Create or outsource decision: Management accounting helps the organization determine whether to create an infrastructure or simply outsource the function.
+For example, management accounting helps an organization decide whether to create an infrastructure to produce the raw materials of the products or outsource the entire function.

 Financial Accounting vs. Management Accounting Infographics